This post may contain affiliate links. Please read our disclosure policy.

 INTRODUCTION

-The recipe I shared in the eBook consists of cheese wrapped in spruce bark.
+I first tested this recipe by wrapping the cheese in spruce bark as a few washed-rind cheeses use this technique.
 The thing is, it’s not easy to find and makes the process a bit more complicated.
 I simplified the recipe and tweaked it slightly for a better texture and flavor!

 Now you might wonder, how does it taste?!
 Well, let’s first start with how does it smell?
 It has a yeast scent.
 It’s aromatic and quite stinky.